I love pumpkin.

 - ⅛ tsp cloves

-- ⅜ tsp pure stevia extract (approx. 8 scoops of stevia - read this post on how to use stevia)
+- ⅜ tsp pure stevia extract (approx. 8 scoops of stevia - read this post on how to use stevia).
+Use ¾ cup honey, maple syrup, or coconut sugar for AIP.

 - ⅛ cup other sweetener.
 For low-carb use xylitol or 3 Tbsp erythritol.
 Otherwise coconut sugar is a good option, and is also AIP.